https://cms.carolinas-dash.org/wp-content/uploads/2025/07/FAQ-Hero.png.webp

 Source(s): https://www.energy.gov/eere/wind/wind-turbine-recycling

-Noise from wind turbines is generally low and considered unlikely to cause harm.
-For example, an Environmental Impact Statement for a 120-turbine, 500-MW project found that operational noise would likely not exceed 55 decibels (dBAs)—comparable to a quiet conversation or the hum of a refrigerator.
-For reference, a soft whisper is about 30 dBAs, and the Centers for Disease Control and Prevention (CDC) identifies 70 dBAs as the threshold for prolonged exposure that could lead to annoyance or hearing damage.
-Advances in turbine technology are expected to make operations even quieter over time.
+Noise from wind turbines is generally low and unlikely to cause harm.
+For example, an Environmental Impact Statement for a 120-turbine, 500-MW project concluded that operational noise would likely remain below 55 decibels (dBA)—about the level of a quiet conversation or a refrigerator humming.
+For context, a soft whisper is roughly 30 dBA, and the Centers for Disease Control and Prevention (CDC) identifies 70 dBA as the threshold for prolonged exposure that could lead to annoyance or potential hearing issues.
+Even directly beneath a turbine, two people can comfortably converse at normal volume.

 A wind turbine makes electricity by using the power of the wind.
 Wind turns the turbine’s blades, which spin a shaft connected to a generator.
 That generator then produces electricity that can be sent to the grid to power homes and businesses.